benc-uk/armview-vscode/README.md

 - Or:
   - Use keyboard shortcut `Ctrl+Alt+Q`

-## Features
+## Basic Features
 - Click on a resource to show popup 'infobox' for that resource
-- Click 'LABELS' button to toggle labels from resource names to resource types
+- Click the 'Labels' toolbar button to toggle labels from resource names to resource types
-- Click 'FIT' button to refit the view to the best zoom level
+- Click the 'Re-fit' toolbar button to refit the view to the best zoom level
-- Click 'SNAP' button to toggle snap to grid mode on/off
+- Click the 'Snap' toolbar button to toggle snap to grid mode on/off
-- Click 'LAYOUT' button to re-layout icons in default way
+- Click the 'Layout' toolbar button to re-layout icons in default

+## Parameter Files
+By default the extension will try to use any `defaultValues` found in the parameters section of the template.

+To apply a set of input parameters and overrides to the view, click 'Params' toolbar button.
+You will be prompted for a ARM parameters JSON file (e.g. `azuredeploy.parameters.json`).
+The values in the parameters JSON fill will be used in place of values set in the template

+## Resource Filters
+The view can sometimes get very crowded, especially when you have many resources of the same time (e.g. NSG rules or Key Vault secrets).
+Click the 'Filter' toolbar button to apply a filter to the view.
+You will be prompted for a input string:
+- This is a comma separated list of resource types you want *removed from the view*
+- A partial substring of the type can be used, e.g. `secrets` or `vaults/secrets` or `microsoft.keyvault/vaults/secrets`
+- Case does not matter
+- Entering an empty string will remove the filter

 ## Linked Templates
 The extension will attempt to locate and display linked templates, these resources will be shown grouped together in a shaded box.
 Linked template support is at an early stage, and comes with some limitations.
 This is an outline of how it works: